2.5 The Socio-Cultural Environment

 Demographics are at the heart of many business decisions.
 Businesses today must deal with the unique shopping preferences of different generations, which each require marketing approaches and goods and services targeted to their needs.
 For example, the more than 75 million members of the millennial generation were born between 1981 and 1997.
 In 2017 they surpassed baby boomers as America’s largest generation.
 The marketing impact of millennials continues to be immense.
 These are technologically savvy and prosperous young people, with hundreds of billions of dollars to spend.
 And spend they do—freely, even though they haven’t yet reached their peak income and spending years.
 Other age groups, such as Generation X—people born between 1965 and 1980—and the baby boomers—born between 1946 and 1964—have their own spending patterns.
 Many boomers nearing retirement have money and are willing to spend it on their health, their comforts, leisure pursuits, and cars.
 As the population ages, businesses are offering more products that appeal to middle-aged and senior markets.

-In addition, minorities represent more than 38 percent of the total population, with immigration bringing millions of new residents to the country over the past several decades.
+Additionally, in 2015 minorities represented more than 38 percent of the total population of the U.S., with immigration bringing millions of new residents to the country over the past several decades.
 By 2060 the U.S. Census Bureau projects the minority population to increase to 56 percent of the total U.S. population.
 Companies recognize the value of hiring a diverse workforce that reflects our society.
 Minorities’ buying power has increased significantly as well, and companies are developing products and marketing campaigns that target different ethnic groups.